Archive for the 'film' Category

 Reason for Sending Email: Unclear

-Hello again.
+Hello again!
 I wanted to send this out yesterday, but the Internet in my building went out and hasn’t returned.
 I had to go to my sister’s apartment to send this out.
 Hopefully it’ll be back on tomorrow.

-An update on the auditions: apparently the audition rooms aren’t open to me until the semester begins, which is information that, for some reason, wasn’t available until I went though the whole application process.
+An update on the auditions: apparently the audition rooms aren’t open to me until the semester begins, which is information that, for some reason, wasn’t available until I went through the whole application process.
 Unfortunately, this means that I won’t be able to hold auditions until the 24th and 25th.
 I know that the weekend is hard for most people, and I will try to arrange a room for that following Tuesday as well (the 27th), but unfortunately the system doesn’t open up until the 20th.
 I will try to create a schedule that will be easy for everyone.

 Also, I’ve gotten messages from several of you asking whether you should prepare a monologue or if there will be sides.
 The answer is: whatever you feel is best for you.
 If you want to do a monologue or sides of your choosing, just bring them in.
 If you want to see the script and maybe perform sides from that, just tell me and I’ll get it to you as soon as possible.